|

 rattling bouzouki, I thought, 'Oh dear, more of the same stuff'.

-Fortunately, however, this first impression is unfounded, for the
+Fortunately, however, this first impression is unfounded, for

-silence which is further emphasised on two tracks by the imaginatively
+of silence which is further emphasised on two tracks by the imaginatively

 harmonic drone of a harmonium.